Tuesday, November 10th

 This class will also review pathophysiology and pharmacology of calcium channel blockers and beta blockers, review poisoning, overdose, ingestion, and exposure resources.

-You Can't Touch This: How NOT to Screw Up a Crime Scene (All Provider Levels EMR-Paramedic) – Janet Taylor
+You Can't Touch This: How NOT to Screw Up a Crime Scene [Operations] (All Provider Levels EMR-Paramedic) – Janet Taylor